 - 1/2 cup loosely packed chopped parsley

 - 1 tablespoon minced fresh rosemary

 - 2 teaspoons chopped fresh thyme

-3 Form the meat into patties.
-Here's a burger patty tip: use your fingers to form a slight indentation in the middle of the patties.
-When burger patties cook, the meat contracts from the edges.
-Having the middle part slightly thinner than the edges when raw will help the patties finish with a more even shape (less bulge in the middle).
+Use your fingers to form a slight indentation in the middle of the patties.
+When burgers cook, the meat contracts from the edges.
+If the middle part is slightly thinner than the edges it will help the patties finish with a more even shape and less of a bulge in the middle.

-Serve with toasted buns, and the accompaniments of your choice—sliced onions, lettuce, sliced tomatoes, bacon, mayonnaise (especially good with mayo), mustard, relish, ketchup.
+Toast the buns and serve the burgers with the accompaniments of your choice—sliced onions, lettuce, sliced tomatoes, bacon, mayonnaise (especially good with mayo), mustard, relish, and/or ketchup.